ibrahimaitech/KING-IBRAHIM-GPT-AI/README.md

 ##
 - *Cling-Md is not made by `WhatsApp Inc.
+-
--│█𓅓𝙒𝞖𝞘𝙕_𝙆-𝙏𝙀𝙔 𓅓█│
+- █𓅓𝙒𝞖𝞘𝙕_𝙆-𝙏𝙀𝙔 𓅓█│
-✅ Bot features 👇👇👇
+- ✅ Bot features 👇👇👇
-✅Keeps your account online (can be turned on and off) ✅Auto views status updates 24/7( can be turned on and off) ✅Auto reacts to incoming messages (can be turned on and off) ✅Auto reads messages(can be turned on and off) ✅ChatGpt feature ***AND MANY MORE***
+- ✅Keeps your account online (can be turned on and off)
+- ✅Auto views status updates 24/7( can be turned on and off)
+- ✅Auto reacts to incoming messages (can be turned on and off)
+- ✅Auto reads messages(can be turned on and off)
+- ✅ChatGpt feature ***AND MANY MORE***
 - ` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
 - *Use Cling-Md at your own risk by keeping this warning in mind.*